Daniel-Rolen/PDFCompilator/README.md

 7. Space in file names may cause issues with PDF compilation and handling.
 8. ModuleNotFoundError: No module named 'frontend' when running main.py.
 This might be due to a missing or incorrectly installed dependency.
 9. ModuleNotFoundError: No module named '_tkinter' when running main.py.
 This is likely due to tkinter not being installed or properly configured.
+10. On lower-end devices, the animated background and UI effects may cause slight performance issues.
+The number of particles and animation frequencies have been reduced to mitigate this, but further optimization may be necessary for very low-end devices.
+11. The shiny, reflective surface effect on UI elements may not be visible on devices with lower screen resolutions or older graphics cards.

 ## Current Status